Dog Safe Perennial Flower Guide: 17 Non-Toxic Garden Plants Every Dog Owner Should Grow

 Budget tip:

-Who doesn’t love a beautiful garden?
-Since we invest in lawn and garden products each year, we need to make sure what we select is safe for our furry friends.
-Not only can the properly selected perennial flowers keep your dog safe and emergency vet bills down, but they can also reduce the amount you spend on your yard yearly.
-Keep in mind perennials only need to be purchased once.
-Thus, the right dog safe perennial flowers are a great win-win-win for your dog, yard, and wallet!
+We invest a lot of money (and time) in our lawns and gardens each year.
+So, being mindful and selecting pet-friendly perennials is a great idea.
+Dog safe perennial flowers keep your dog healthy and emergency vet bills down.
+These yearly flowers can also reduce the amount you spend on your yard yearly.
+That means, the right dog safe perennial flowers are a great win-win-win for your dog, yard, and wallet!

 Wondering how to create a beautiful dog yard on a budget?
 In this article, I walk you through all the steps you need to know to get the yard of your dreams.

-Basically, a perennial flower or even plant is one that will come back year after year.
-While the ability for a plant or flower to be a perennial depends on your zone.
+A perennial flower or plant is one that will come back year after year.
+Although the zone you live in plays largely into whether or not your planting is a perennial for your area.

 Do you have a digging dog?
 In this article, I share great solutions for your gopher-style pup.